 Ikea is practical, intelligent, not too expensive and usually looks good.
 It is not a bad way to furnish your Paris apartment.
 But you do have to first bring it home then spend hours putting it together (unless you call someone to do it for you – see the Services section).
-But perhaps you’d like something different in your Paris apartment.
+But perhaps you’d like something different in your Paris apartment, after all everyone shops at Ikea – it is far from unique.
 Here are a few ideas for some personalization that doesn’t cost too much.

 The French company Simply-a-Box will ship you wooden boxes inspired by apple crates and you can simply combine them to make any piece of furniture you want.
 The even have packages ready to furnish a whole studio for example for 406€.
 The boxes either comes in bare wood or stained.
 You can decorate them if you want or leave them bare.
 The wood is from sustainable French forests. https://www.simplyabox.fr/

 When I was a student a friend of mine was looking ahead and had a goal of finding a set of silverware for the home that she would one day have and thus she would have a beautiful table and a long lasting souvenir of her time in Paris.
 She wanted real silver but of course did not want to spend a huge amount of money.
 So she kept an eye out at the flea markets.
 She bought one place setting at a time.
 It didn’t matter to her if they matched.
 I think she would get one setting of 5 pieces that matched within the setting, but the whole service for 8 would be 8 different settings.
 She also found a soup ladle and other service pieces.
 I took a twist on this myself with glassware.
 The wine glasses on my table are all different shapes, colors and styles.
 They go together because they are all different and it makes for a striking table.
 These collections allow you to select the lonely unmatched piece at a stand which is a bargain because it no longer is part of a set.
 They are often of high quality and you can imagine the stories they would tell you of the tables they graced previously.